 - In-office jokes that other teams/locations just don’t understand

 - Language barriers

 - Sarcasm that doesn’t translate

 - Be aware of time zones.
-Either use a system that allows your team to access important messages and information at a time that suits them, or schedule emails to send time appropriately.
+Either use a system that allows your teams to access important messages and information at a time that suits them, or schedule emails to send time-appropriately.
 Make sure important emails land in inboxes during working hours when they can be discussed.